Health and Welfare Resources

-The California Department of Health Services' (DHS) mission is to protect and improve the health of all Californians.
+The California Department of Health Services' (DHCS) mission is to protect and improve the health of all Californians.
 The Department responds to public health emergencies, whether caused by nature or humans; takes a leadership role in ensuring that core public health functions are fully integrated into California's homeland security and emergency planning; and combats preventable causes of death and disability.
-DHS is also dedicated to assuring that California's Medi-Cal program offers maximum value to the beneficiaries it serves and the taxpayers who fund it.
+DHCS is also dedicated to assuring that California's Medi-Cal program offers maximum value to the beneficiaries it serves and the taxpayers who fund it.

 California Department of Social Services

 The California Department of Social Services strives to provide aid, services and protection to needy children and adults, while strengthening and encouraging individual responsibility and independence for families.
 By managing and funding its programs, the objectives of the Department are carried out in 51 offices throughout the state, in 58 county welfare departments, offices and a host of community-based organizations.